Programme versus Project Risk Management

 Our processes and techniques

 The ABCD risk management process can be used for all projects and programmes; i.e. ABCD is fully scaleable, in that it handles all the hierarchies and escalations that traditional methods normally fail to address and therefore ensures that management can “see the wood for the trees”.

 The ABCD Strategic Target Analysis technique can be used to assess the percentage confidence of achieving key milestones and showing the specific assumptions that need to be managed in order to recover timescales.

 The Assure web-based toolset is the most effective way of embedding the ERM process into the business.
 Assure is the only toolset commercially available that has built-in prioritisation and escalation rules that ensure true enterprise risk management.

 Projects are often impacted by risks that were foreseen in the minds of key individuals, but were not communicated at the right time and therefore not managed by the project team.
 If a way can be found of unlocking the collective knowledge and viewpoints of all the key stakeholders around the project/programme, then a valuable insight into the true risks to the objectives would result.
 The ABCD risk management methodology provides this insight to the risks and the means to effectively mitigate them.

-Our ABCD approach to programme and project risk management provides a simple, common languge for the communication of risk within a team or project hierarchy.
+Our ABCD approach to programme and project risk management provides a simple, common, positive languge for the communication of risk within a team or project hierarchy.
 This, in turn, facilitates a simple overview of complex risks for programme and project leaders/decision makers.

 The implementation of ABCD also allows De-Risk to work with you to make the programme risk management process as flexible and adaptable as possible, ensuring significant risks to the project or programme are identified and controlled at the correct time.

-Finally, our non-instrusive and non-bureaucratic approach improves management discipline across the organisation and has a track record of being readily accepted by project teams.
+Finally, our non-intrusive and non-bureaucratic approach improves management discipline across the organisation and has a track record of being readily accepted by project teams.